mre/endler.dev/content/2018/ten-years-of-vim/index.md

 On one side, I would say no.
 There's a steep learning curve in Vim and seeing all those modern IDEs become better at understanding the user's intent, editing text became way easier and faster in general.

 On the other side, Vim is the fastest way for me to write down my thoughts and code.
-As a bonus, it runs on every machine and might well be around in decades to come.
+As a bonus, it runs on every machine and might well be around for decades to come.
 In contrast, I don't know if the IntelliJ shortcuts will be relevant in ten years (note: if you read this in the future and ask yourself "What is IntelliJ?", the answer might be no).

 ## Takeaways